Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 The pink canopy over the central pathway is worth seeing once, even if it's not a place I return to every year.
 Walk the main path early, grab something from the food stalls if you arrive during peak bloom, and experience the classic Tokyo hanami energy before it gets overwhelming.

 Logistics: JR Ueno Station, Park Exit.
-Step-free paths available.
+Main paths are step-free.
 Arrive early or skip weekends entirely.

 Quick Pick: Go weekday mornings for the classic Tokyo hanami experience without the worst crowds.